Bylaws and Guidelines

 Article I. Name: The garden on the corner of Greene and Franklin Avenues, block 1953, lots 41-47 is named the Greene Acres Community Garden.

 Article II.
 Purpose: The Greene Acres Community Garden is a community garden, an organic garden, and a public space.
 Our mission is to improve our own neighborhood by growing food and flora in a vacant lot and to educate ourselves and our neighbors about organic gardening.
 New members are welcome and the garden is open to the public during hours that are posted.
 We are affiliated with both Brooklyn Greenbridge and Project Greenthumb.
 We are also part of the New York Restoration Project.

-If you want to join the garden, we ask that you do 6 hours of garden work during one or more work days.
+To join the garden, you should work 6 hours in the garden during one or more work days and pay dues ($20 per adult member.)
 Work days are held the Saturday following the second Monday of each month (i.e. the Saturday following the meeting), and are listed on our calendar.
-If you cannot make a work day, you can work during open hours with coverage, or try to arrange another time with a garden member.
+If you cannot make a work day, you can work during open hours with coverage, or arrange another time with a garden member.